lostluck/experimental/local/internal/README.md

   * One PTransform : One Stage
   * Fusion Stager

+# Notes to myself: 2022-12-21

+After three weeks of interrupts, not much has happened, but I did get the configuration code done so handlers can declare what their base characteristics are and have everything properly parsed and validated.

+Now I have to use it.

+But I can't do that without changing how we generate bundles.
+IIRC, it currently does a single iteration through the pipeline and produces and handles each of the bundle descriptor/transforms/stages immeadiately.
+This isn't so useful in the long term.
+Really this needs to be done ahead of time.
+Further, the handlers themselves need to "know" how to deal with their various transform URNs.

+So it should flow like this:
+  Pipeline passed into the transform Handlers to produce individual transforms.
+  Individual transforms are passed to the fuser handler to produce fused stages (currently a no-op) Fused stages are sent to worker(s) for processing.

 # Notes to myself: 2022-11-30

 Finally have time to get back to this.